AlexanderDLe/Python_DataStructuresAndAlgorithms/ObjectOrientation/MovieTicketBookingSystem/Notes.md

 # Requirements

 # Users
--Users can book tickets at a specific theater
--Users can purchase and reserve multiple tickets per order -Users can browser movies and based on title, category, genre, city -Users should be able to pay with credit cards
+-Users can book/purchase tickets at a specific theater -Users can browser movies and based on title, category, genre, city -Users should be able to pay with credit cards
 -Users Admins can create/delete shows